 PBS 57 of X — The Bootstrap Grid

-As we’ve learned in previous instalments, there are four distinct aspects to Bootstrap, a collection of utility CSS classes, a collection of styles for controlling built-in HTML elements like headers, figures, images, and tables (which Bootstrap refers to as content), page layout functionality, and a collection of re-usable components that don’t exist in native HTML.
-We started by looking at the utilities, then moved on to styling the standard HTML elements, and now we’re ready for our first look at layout.
+As we’ve learned in previous instalments, there are four distinct aspects to Bootstrap, a collection of utility CSS classes, a collection of styles for controlling built-in HTML elements like headers, figures, images, and tables (which Bootstrap refers to as content), page layout functionality, and a collection of reusable components that don’t exist in native HTML.
+We started by looking at the utilities, then moved on to styling the standard HTML elements.
+Now we’re ready for our first look at layout.

 Bootstrap’s layout functionality is designed from the ground up to be responsive, that is to say, to allow you to control the layout of a page differently depending on the size of the viewport.
 For example, you can create a single layout that shows as a simple single column when viewed on a small phone screen, two columns on a tablet, and three on a device with a larger screen.

 Going from zero to responsive design would be a big leap, so we’re going to break it down into two distinct parts.
 In this instalment we’re going to confine ourselves to creating layouts that work on larger screen devices like desktops, laptops, and large tablets.
 Once we can lay things out at one size, then we’ll add in responsiveness in the following instalment.

 You can download this instalment’s ZIP file here or here on GitHub.

 Listen along to this instalment on episode 553 of the Chit Chat Across the Pond Podcast

 The challenge set at the end of the previous instalment involved continuing to improve the recipe we’ve been working on for the past few challenges.

 The first part of the challenge was to make the image in your recipe responsive.
 That’s to say, make it shrink automatically when the viewport becomes smaller than the image.
 Bootstrap makes this very simple — just add the class

 img-fluid to the